 - Defender for Cloud Apps session policies.
 Trigger step-up the moment a user tries to download a labelled file from inside a session, rather than blocking the whole session.

 - Custom line-of-business APIs.
 The "the UI asks Entra for the right context" pattern from earlier.
 The application defines its own sensitive operations and the UI knows which ones need which contexts.
+Maybe accessing payroll information requires phishing resistant MFA or Compliance Device.

 Where they're not the right answer: